 The reservoir would be drawn down to an elevation of 465 feet amsl, within normal operating levels for the reservoir, to facilitate the placement of riprap on the upstream face of the dam along the shoreline.
 PacifiCorp anticipates conducting the drawdown during a 2-week period in December and/or January during periods of normally low reservoir pool elevations.
+The drawdown would follow a ramp rate of no more than 1-footft per hour until target reservoir elevation is met.
 The proposed drawdown elevation is unlikely to result in a loss of unique habitat for fish or result in fish stranding.
 There would be a temporary loss of linear feet of habitat from the minimized circumference of the reservoir.
-However, conducting the drawdown during the winter months would minimize impacts to fish due to the loss of littoral habitat, as most fish species that overwinter in the reservoir move into the deeper pelagic zones during this time.
+However, it is assumed conducting the drawdown during the winter months would minimize impacts to fish due to the loss of littoral habitat, as most fish species that over-winter in the reservoir move into the deeper pelagic zones during this time.
 Construction activities on the shoreline and below the OHWL in the reservoir may result in elevated sediment levels in the reservoir and could result in short-term impacts to aquatic species.